RyanMcNeill1977/qgis_tutorial/lesson2.md

 Corey: "Ever since the first cave-cartographer etched the first mammoth-driving directions to the local watering hole on to the wall of a cave, that impossibility has meant making compromises in accuracy.
 Done poorly, the result is a bad map: at best an ugly one, and at worst one that dramatically misrepresents your data and its context.
 But once you know a few of the rules, map projections are your key to prioritizing accuracy, readability, and aesthetics that are appropriate to your unique situation.

 I'll explain more in class.
-But it's extremely important to read Corey's article.
+But it's extremely important to read Corey's article and understand how different projects can cause major problems for your analysis.

 #### Back to QGIS